JamesMcCrae/flatfab/README.md

 - Use icon file flatfab_icon.png, load it up and press command+A then command+C, then for the .app file in the Release directory do a control+click and "get info", then click the icon and press command+V to paste the graphic
 - Terminal command: macdeployqt flatfab.app -dmg
 - Repeat the icon setting process above for the flatfab.dmg file - this is the file to distribute

+### Linux

+You need Qt5 (tested on Ubuntu 24.10 with QtCreator 13; any previous releae should work as well)

+- install `libeigen3-dev`
+- open `PlanarDisc.pro` from QtCreator
+- press Build and enjoy!